BalmaBrian/git-started/README.md

 ---

 Once you are in your forked repository, make a new file in the student-submissions folder that is your github-name.txt.
 Run the following command to make a new file 👉 `touch student-submissions/github-name.txt`.

+### Step 8: Staging and Committing

+---

 Once you are all hunki dori with you file, view the status of git by running the following command 👉 `git status`.
 You should see the following.

 ```
 On branch main